Grow a Beautiful Basketful of

 Just outstanding.
 These guys got eaten moments after the photograph was taken. :)

-This much sought after Ukrainian variety is unique and unforgettable, originally from Krim (Crimea) on the northern coast of the Black Sea in Ukraine,
+This delicious much-sought-after Ukrainian variety is unique and unforgettable, originally from Crimea on the northern coast of the Black Sea in Ukraine.

 Black Krim has a superb smoky sweetness with a delicate lingering touch of tang in a 4-6" slightly flattened, mahogany-colored fruit with lovely, deep green shoulders.